 Chicken Legs are one of the least expensive parts of the chicken to buy and one of the easiest to cook.
-Tender, juicy, and flavorful on the inside, and perfectly crispy on the outside, these Crispy Oven Roasted Chicken Legs are seasoned to perfection and bake together with tender potatoes, tons of fresh garlic, and lemon slices.
+Tender, juicy, and flavorful on the inside and perfectly crispy on the outside, these Slow-Roasted Chicken Legs are seasoned to perfection and baked together with tender potatoes, tons of fresh garlic, and lemon slices.

 Whole Oven Roasted Chicken Legs Recipe